TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-help.md

 ## **Recommended Steps**

-- For more information on the Co-sell program, and becoming Co-sell ready contact Cosell@microsoft.com.
+- For more information on the Co-sell program and becoming Co-sell ready, contact Cosell@microsoft.com

 ## **Recommended Documents**